-The Title IX coordinator will issue the Notice of the Outcome to the parties following the procedures outlined in the later section.
+The Title IX coordinator will issue the Notice of the Outcome to the parties following the procedures outlined below.

 Recording Hearings:

 Hearings (but not deliberations) are recorded by the College for purposes of review in the event of an appeal.
 The parties may not record the proceedings and no other unauthorized recordings are permitted.